BurntSushi/termcolor/doc/rg.1.md

 : Only show matches surrounded by word boundaries.
 This is equivalent to putting \\b before and after the search pattern.

+-x, --line-regexp
+: Only show matches surrounded by line boundaries.
+This is equivalent to putting ^...$ around the search pattern.

 # LESS COMMON OPTIONS

 -A, --after-context *NUM*